VitalyOstanin/mongodb-mcp/README.md

 | `aggregate` | Run an aggregation against a MongoDB collection | `database` — database name, `collection` — collection name, `pipeline` — array of aggregation stages |

 **Note:** The `aggregate` tool allows read-only operations by default but can contain stages that modify data when not in read-only mode.
 The following aggregation stages are restricted in read-only mode: `$out`, `$merge`.
 These stages are only available when the server is running in read-write mode.

-## Important Notes

-### Read-Only Mode

-The server supports read-only mode which prevents destructive operations:

-- **Read-only protection**: When `--read-only` flag is used (default), write operations are blocked.
-Use `--read-only=false` to allow write operations.
-- **Protected operations**: `update`, `delete`, `insert`, `$out`, and `$merge` operations are forbidden
-- **Connection safety**: Read-only mode ensures no accidental data modifications occur

-### Destructive Operations

-The MongoDB MCP server operates in read-only mode by default to prevent accidental data loss.
-Some operations that could modify data are restricted and would only be available in read-write mode (which is not enabled by default).